tushar5526/tushar5526.github.io/content/til/how-to-replace-URL-in-all-repositories.md

 ---
-title: "How to Replace URL in All Repositories"
+title: "How to Replace an URL in All Repositories"
 date: 2021-04-06T11:22:11+02:00
 tags:
 - all-repos